 These video streaming platforms have empowered these consumers.
 This is because they allow them to choose whatever video content they want to watch.

-There has been a greater demand for popular OTT streaming platforms like Netflix, Disney Plus, Amazon Prime Video, Hulu, and HBO Max because of its huge library of content that is available for consumers.
+There has been a greater demand for popular OTT streaming platforms like Netflix, Disney Plus, Amazon Prime, etc. because of its huge library of video content.

 Another video content that was on the rise during this pandemic was live streaming.
 More people watched, engaged with, and made live streams on popular live streaming platforms like Twitch, YouTube Live, and Facebook Live.

 Live streaming content has a wide range of topics like gaming, music and food to name a few.
 However, a bulk of these live streaming content focuses on games which is most popular on Twitch.

 The success and continued growth of these live streaming platforms is due to how it encourages live interaction between the presenter and its audience.
 This fosters a strong sense of relationship within their community.